JoRod94/brainstormer/README.md

 # Brainstormer

 A chat made in *golang* with additional functionality.
+Client made in React.

 Use text commands to brainstorm ideas, adding pros and cons, and voting for and against ideas.